rondevera/twig/README.md

      2. child-branch-2
      3. child-branch-3
     > 3
-    Switched to 'child-branch-3'
+    Switched to branch 'child-branch-3'

 More advanced usage:

     # Switch to a child branch of any other branch:
     $ twig checkout-child -b other-feature-branch
-    Switched to 'other-child-branch'
+    Switched to branch 'other-child-branch'

-You can use this with `twig checkout-parent` to traverse your tree of branches.
+You can use this with `twig checkout-parent` and `twig create-branch` to traverse your tree of branches.

 twig checkout-parent